jamesplease/router-comparison/README.md

 Ember does this out of the box.
 React, being just a view layer, naturally doesn't have any APIs directly related to fetching data.
 But with some pretty messy boilerplate code you can pull it off (see the examples under [the Router.run method](http://rackt.github.io/react-router/#Router.run))

+UI-Router's unreleased v1 will allow you to specify 'policies' to manage this.

 ##### Thoughts